-All states, except for Puerto Rico, American Samoa, Guam, the Commonwealth of the Northern Mariana Islands, and the U.S. Virgin Islands shall submit DMC Identification
+All states, except for Puerto Rico, American Samoa, Guam, the Commonwealth of the Northern Mariana Islands, and the U.S. Virgin Islands shall submit DMC Identification.
 Spreadsheets as part of the DMC compliance plan in their 3-year plans.
 All participating states and U.S. territories, shall submit any data they have collected and analyzed by race and ethnicity.
 When a state determines that DMC exists, it shall provide in its 3-year plan and the subsequent updates, a plan that complies with the implementation guidelines below.
-Responses to the 2015 DMC Plan must address the five phases of the DMC Reduction Cycle.
+Responses to the 2016 DMC Plan must address the five phases of the DMC Reduction Cycle.

 Phase I: Identification.
 The purpose of the identification phase of a state's DMC effort is to determine whether disproportionality exists and the extent to which it exists.
 This requires the state to make comparisons between races within targeted jurisdictions.
-By collecting and examining data on the volumes of occurrence at the major contact/ decision points in the juvenile justice system, states and territories can determine whether overrepresentation exists, in which jurisdictions it may exist, and the degree to which it exists at any contact/decision point within the juvenile justice system (See Disproportionate Minority Contact Technical Assistance Manual, 4th Edition [2009] for detailed descriptions of the juvenile justice system contact points).
+By collecting and examining data at the major contact/ decision points in the juvenile justice system, states and territories can determine whether overrepresentation exists, in which jurisdictions it may exist, and the degree to which it exists at any contact/decision point within the juvenile justice system (See Disproportionate Minority Contact Technical Assistance Manual, 4th Edition [2009] Chapter 1 for detailed descriptions of the juvenile justice system contact points).

-Additionally, based on experience with the Relative Rate Index (RRI) process over several years, OJJDP has created a series of steps in the analysis of index values to drive decision-making within a community.
-The objective is for the community to identify a small set (at least five) contact point/racial group combinations that will be the focus of later assessment, intervention, and evaluation work.
-In other words, select points of focus for the ongoing DMC activity within a community.
+Additionally, based on experience with the Relative Rate Index (RRI) process over several years, OJJDP has created a series of steps in the analysis of index values to drive decision- making within a state and community.
+The objective is for the state and a community to identify a small set (at least five) contact point/racial group combinations that will be the focus of later assessment, intervention, and evaluation work.
+In other words, select points of focus for the ongoing DMC activity.
 The five-step process involves:

 (1) Updated DMC Identification Spreadsheets.
 OJJDP requires states to collect, analyze, and enter the data statewide and for at least three local jurisdictions, approved by OJJDP, into the DMC Web-Based Data Entry System every 3 years; states also may do so annually or biannually.
-The data should be no older than state, federal, or calendar year 2011.
-Once the state has entered the data, export the RRI spreadsheets to GMS and label as "Attachment #2."
-Identify the jurisdiction when exporting to GMS (example: Attachment #2: Smith County/Township/Parish).
-Note: States may submit data for fewer than three local jurisdictions if the statewide minority population does not meet the 1 percent threshold to be analyzed separately and/or if the state has requested and received a waiver to target fewer than three jurisdictions.
+The data should be no older than federal fiscal year 2013.
+Once the state has entered the data, export the RRI spreadsheets to OJJDP's Compliance Tool and label as "Attachment #2."
+Identify the jurisdiction when exporting to the online tool (example: Attachment #2: Smith County/Township/Parish).
+Note: States may submit data for fewer than three local jurisdictions if the state wide minority population does not meet the 1 percent threshold to be analyzed separately and/or if the state has requested and received a waiver to target fewer than three jurisdictions.
+If states enter more than 3 jurisdictions into the DMC Web-Based Data Entry and attach them in OJJDP's Compliance Tool, they must explain why the additional jurisdictions were entered if they are not local targeted reduction sites where interventions will be implemented.

-Note: Not applicable for American Samoa, Guam, the Commonwealth of the Northern Mariana Islands and the U.S. Virgin Islands as the DMC Web-Based Data Entry System does not currently reflect their specific races and ethnicities.
-However, the U.S. territories must submit any data they have collected and analyzed for youth who have come into contact with the juvenile justice systems based on OJJDP's standard definitions.
+Note: Not applicable for American Samoa, Guam, the Commonwealth of the Northern Mariana Islands

+48 OJJDP-2016-9134 and the U.S. Virgin Islands as the DMC Web-Based Data Entry System does not currently reflect their specific races and ethnicities.
+However, the U.S. territories must submit any data they have collected and analyzed for youth who have come into contact with the juvenile justice systems.